hosh-shell/hosh/README.md

 ...
 ```

-By sorting the output of `walk` it is trivial to extract the biggest files:
+By sorting the output of `walk` it is trivial to detect the biggest files:
 ```
 hosh> walk . | sort desc size | take 5
 aaa 2,5MB